Polypants/threejs_tutorial/README.md

 ]);
 ```

-Now that that’s done, we can set the scene background to the `reflectionCube`.
+Now that that’s done, we can set the scene background to the `cubeTexture`.

 ```
 scene.background = cubeTexture;